CaffeineMC/lithium-fabric/src/main/java/me/jellysquid/mods/lithium/mixin/block/hopper/README.md

         - BLOCK_ENTITY:
             - check the expected removal count of the block entity, invalidate the cache if it changed
             - use the cached inventory if not invalidated, otherwise UNKNOWN cache state
+        - REMOVAL_TRACKING_BLOCK_ENTITY
+            - use the cached inventory.
+Subscribe to the cached inventory for major changes (removed from world) and invalidate the cache when handling those events if necessary.
         - NO_BLOCK_INVENTORY:
             - skip interacting with block inventory
         - Hopper receives a block/observer update from top or hopper's face: